-I’m slowly making the switch over to energy-saving compact fluorescent lamps (which last, I think, roughly 800 years), replacing each old incandescent bulb as it expires.
-Every time I remove an old bulb – the standard-sized ones in my overhead light fixtures, the big round globes that frame my bathroom mirror, the flat-faced extra-bright work lights, and on – I stuff them into the back of my closet.
+I’m slowly making the switch over to energy-saving compact fluorescent lamps (which last, I think, roughly 800 years), replacing each incandescent bulb as it expires.
+Every time I remove an old bulb – the standard-sized ones in my overhead light fixtures, the big round globes that frame my bathroom mirror, the flat-faced extra-bright work lights, and so on – I stuff them into the back of my closet.
 I can’t throw them away.
 I just know I’ll want them back some day!

 Light bulbs are really pretty; iconic and curvaceous and aesthetically pleasing, I think.
 I knew I wanted to do some sort of project with my old burned-out bulbs, and so recently I went looking for inspiration.
 Here’s all the cool stuff I found:

 1. Use a bulb as a bud vase.
 Remove the metal screw ring and the interior, fill with water, and add a flower.
 To get it to stand up, you just need a little round something to act as a base – the right sized jar lid, plastic cap, etc. The handymen over at Apartment Therapy show you how.

 2. You can also create hanging vases, by stripping the bulb as described above, filling it with water and a flower, and then suspending it by fishing line or wire.
 These look adorable hanging all in a row, in a windowsill or even over a table.

 3. Are you familiar with air plants?
 They’re these amazing little organisms that seem to be quite popular these days, and they can survive without being planted.
 They just hang out and sit on whatever surface they’re placed on, and they look super cool suspended in hanging vases (as described above).

 4. If you wrap standard brown twine around a standard-shaped light bulb, and then add a little stick at the tippy top, it looks just like a rustic pear.
 An adorable, artistic centerpiece.